hdclark/DICOMautomaton/README.md

     - Affine registration
     - Principal Component Analysis (PCA) rigid registration
     - This Plate Spline (TPS) deformable registration
+      - when correspondence is known a priori, e.g., fiducial or feature matching
     - Thin Plate Spline Robust Point Matching (TPS-RPM) deformable registration
+      - for when correspondence is unknown and must also be estimated
+      - includes soft-assign and simulated annealing algorithm implementations
-      - exensions: double-sided outlier handling, hard constraints, and multiple solver methods for improved robustness in degenerate situations
+      - extensions: double-sided outlier handling, hard constraints, and multiple solver methods for improved robustness in degenerate situations
     - warping (i.e., applying registration transformations to generic objects)
   - detection of shapes within point clouds